Quran: Creation and God

 Even though Muslims do not doubt about the existence and unity of God, they may have adopted different attitudes that have changed and developed throughout history regarding his nature (attributes), names and relationship with creation.
-Rabb is an Arabic word to refers to God meaning Lord and the Quran cites in several places as in the Al-Fatiha; "All Praise and Gratitude is due to God, Lord of all the Universe".
-Mustafa Öztürk points out that the first Muslims believed that this god lived in the sky with the following words of Ahmad Ibn Hanbal: "Whoever says that Allah is everywhere is a heretic, an infidel.
+In contrast with pre-Islamic Arabian polytheism, as stated by Gerhard Böwering, God in Islam does not have associates and companions, nor is there any kinship between God and jinn.
+Pre Islamic Arabs believed in a blind, powerful, unstoppable and insensible fate over which man had no control.
+This was replaced with the Islamic belief of a powerful yet benevolent and merciful God's control over man's life.
+In the early periods of Islam, the concept of God was established as a personal deity living in the heavens.
+This understanding developed over time under the influence of Islamic theology, acquiring a transcendent character.
+However, in contrast to this transcendent and absolute conception of God established among the elite, the public and Sufis (Note: Tajalli (تَجَلِّي) is the appearance and disclosure of God as truth in Sufism.
+Tajalli is believed to be a process by which God manifests himself in concrete forms.) maintained the traditional understanding on God.
+Also actions and attributes such as coming, going, sitting, satisfaction, anger and sadness etc. similar to humans used for this God in the Quran were considered mutashabihat—"no one knows its interpretation except God"—by later scholars stating that God was free from resemblance to humans in any way.
+(Note: Human qualities which are attributed to Allah in the Quran such as coming, going, sitting, satisfaction, anger and sadness; "Allah has equipped them with words to bring them closer to our minds; in this respect, they are like proverbs that are used to create a picture in the mind and thus help the listener to clearly understand the idea he wants to express.")
+Mustafa Öztürk points out the following words of Ahmad Ibn Hanbal in this regard: "Whoever says that Allah is everywhere is a heretic, an infidel.
 He should be invited to repent, but if he does not, be killed."
 This understanding changes later and gives way to the understanding that "God cannot be assigned a place and He is everywhere."
-Also actions and attributes such as coming, going, sitting, satisfaction, anger and sadness etc. similar to humans used for this God in the Quran were considered mutashabihat—"no one knows its interpretation except God"—by later scholars stating that God was free from resemblance to humans in any way.
-(Note: Human qualities which are attributed to Allah in the Quran such as coming, going, sitting, satisfaction, anger and sadness; "Allah has equipped them with words to bring them closer to our minds; in this respect, they are like proverbs that are used to create a picture in the mind and thus help the listener to clearly understand the idea he wants to express.")